Richard Wydevill, 1st Earl Rivers1

 Last Edited=5 Nov 2004

-Sir Henry Pole, 1st Lord Montagu was born circa 1492.1,2 He was the son of Sir Richard Pole and Margaret Plantagenet, Countess of Salisbury.1 He married Jane Neville, daughter of Sir George Neville, 2nd Lord Abergavenny and Margaret Fenne, before May 1520.2 He died on 9 January 1538/39, beheaded.2
+Sir Henry Pole, 1st Lord Montagu was born circa 1492.1,2 He was the son of Sir Richard Pole and Margaret Plantagenet, Countess of Salisbury.1 He married Jane Neville, daughter of George Neville, 2nd Lord Abergavenny and Margaret Fenne, before May 1520.2 He died on 9 January 1538/39, beheaded.2

-He was invested as a Knight in 1513.2 He was created 1st Lord Montagu [England] on 12 October 1514.1,2 He held the office of Steward of Manors belonging to Tewkesbury Abbey in 1526.2 He held the office of Justice of the Peace (J.P.) for Somerset between 1530 and 1538.2 He held the office of Justice of the Peace (J.P.) for Hampshire between 1530 and 1538.2 He held the office of Justice of the Peace (J.P.) for Dorset between 1530 and 1538.2 He held the office of Justice of the Peace (J.P.) for Sussex between 1530 and 1538.2 On 4 November 1538 at Tower of London, The City, London, England, he was imprisoned.2 On 2 December 1538 he was attainted and all his honours were forfeited.2
+He was appointed Knight in 1513.2 He was created 1st Lord Montagu [England] on 12 October 1514.1,2 He held the office of Steward of Manors belonging to Tewkesbury Abbey in 1526.2 He held the office of Justice of the Peace (J.P.) for Somerset between 1530 and 1538.2 He held the office of Justice of the Peace (J.P.) for Hampshire between 1530 and 1538.2 He held the office of Justice of the Peace (J.P.) for Dorset between 1530 and 1538.2 He held the office of Justice of the Peace (J.P.) for Sussex between 1530 and 1538.2 On 4 November 1538 at Tower of London, The City, London, EnglandG, he was imprisoned.2 On 2 December 1538 he was attainted and all his honours were forfeited.2

 Children of Sir Henry Pole, 1st Lord Montagu and Jane Neville